First Epistle of Clement

 The First Epistle of Clement (Κλήμεντος πρὸς Κορινθίους) is a letter addressed to the Christians in the city of Corinth.
-Based on internal evidence some scholars say the letter was composed some time before AD 70, but the common time given for the epistle's composition is at the end of the reign of Domitian (c.
+The work is internally anonymous, but it is attributed to Clement I, the fourth bishop of Rome, which most scholars hold to be true.
+Based on internal evidence, some scholars say the letter was composed some time before AD 70, but the most common time given for the epistle's composition is at the end of the reign of Domitian (c.
 AD 96).
-It ranks with Didache as one of the earliest, if not the earliest, of extant Christian documents outside the traditional New Testament canon.
 As the name suggests, a Second Epistle of Clement is known, but this is a later work by a different author.
-Part of the Apostolic Fathers collection, 1 and 2 Clement are not usually considered to be part of the canonical New Testament.

-The letter is a response to events in Corinth, where the congregation had deposed certain elders (presbyters).
-The author called on the congregation to repent, to restore the elders to their position, and to obey their superiors.
+The letter is a response to events in Corinth, where the congregation had deposed certain bishops.
+The author called on the congregation to repent, to restore the bishops to their position, and to obey their superiors.
 He said that the Apostles had appointed the church leadership and directed them on how to perpetuate the ministry.

-The work is attributed to Clement I, the Bishop of Rome.
 In Corinth, the letter was read aloud from time to time.
-This practice spread to other churches, and Christians translated the Greek work into Latin, Syriac, and other languages.
-Some early Christians even treated the work like scripture.
+This practice spread to other churches, and Christians translated it from the original Greek into Latin, Syriac, and other languages.
 The work was lost for centuries, but since the 1600s various copies or fragments have been found and studied.
 It has provided valuable evidence about the structure of the early church.

+Part of the Apostolic Fathers collection, some early Christians treated the work as a sacred text.
+It was included in some Bibles, such as the Codex Alexandrinus and Codex Hierosolymitanus, but not in the 27-book New Testament canon that is shared across most modern Christian churches.
+Such works are known as New Testament apocrypha, and 1 Clement ranks Didache as one of the earliest, if not the earliest, of those that still exist.

 Authorship and date

 Although traditionally attributed to Clement of Rome, the letter does not include Clement's name, and is anonymous, though scholars generally consider it to be genuine.
 The epistle is addressed as "the Church of God which sojourneth in Rome to the Church of God which sojourneth in Corinth".
 Its stylistic coherence suggests a single author.

 Scholars have proposed a range of dates, but most limit the possibilities to the last three decades of the 1st century, and no later than AD 140.
-The common time given for the epistle's composition is at the end of the reign of Domitian (c.
+The most common time given for the epistle's composition is at the end of the reign of Domitian (c.
 AD 96).
 The phrase "sudden and repeated misfortunes and hindrances which have befallen us" (1:1) is taken as a reference to persecutions under Domitian.
-Some scholars believe that 1 Clement was written around the same time as the Book of Revelation (c.
+Thus some scholars believe that 1 Clement was written around the same time as the Book of Revelation (c.
 AD 95–97).

+Irenaeus (c.
+130 – c.
+202 AD) mentions the letter in his book Against Heresies III (180 AD).